Danixar/CoffeeShop/README.md

-# coffeeShopFullStack
+# CoffeeShop

-November 2020
+CMPT 353 - November 2020

-## Coffee Shop Full Stack App for CMPT353
+## Coffee Shop Full Stack App

 PartA is the version using incredibly basic HTML/JavaScript, Node Javascript, and MySQL for the client, server, and database, respectively.